CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 #### Serial batch jobs

-Below is an example for submitting a single-processor R batch job on Puhti.
+Below is an example for submitting a single-processor R batch job on Puhti-rhel7.
 Note that the `test` partition is used, which has a time limit of 15 minutes and is used for testing purposes only.
 For memory-intensive non-interactive jobs, we should also list a project-specific temporary directory in `/scratch/<project>`.
 We also execute the job using the `singularity_wrapper` command.

 ```bash
 #!/bin/bash -l